A Lin-Manuel Miranda Photo In Hamilton Garb Will Hang In The National Portrait Gallery

 He had expressed that Puerto Rico, the homeland of his parents and grandparents, had been on his mind constantly, and he wanted to do more to help in the recovery of the island.
 He crafted a charity single to raise money, and jokes that he called every Puerto Rican artist he could think of to take part, recalling that he had the idea at 3 a.m. to write a “love letter to Puerto Rico.”

-Miranda also used Twitter as a way to reach out to anyone who would listen to his pleas for help, including President Donald Trump, asking him to imagine that his own family was starving, running out of food and water, but the next shipment is 11 days away?
+Miranda also used Twitter as a way to reach out to anyone who would listen to his pleas for help, including President Donald Trump, asking him to imagine that his own family was starving, running out of food and water, but the next shipment is 11 days away.

 “Puerto Ricans, that’s 3.5 million American citizens, just like Texas, just like Florida.”